PratikMhaske-PM/Assigment_4/README.md

-#📘 Assignment 4 – TypeScript (Understanding Document)
-🔷 1.
-Objective of Assignment

-The purpose of this assignment is to understand how to:

-Work with complex JSON data
-Perform array operations
-Modify object properties
-Extract and transform data using TypeScript
-🔷 2.
-Data Structure Explanation

-The main variable is:

-fields = {
-  Dimensions: [],
-  Measures: [],
-  Details: [],
-  Hierarchies: []
-}
-📌 Meaning:
-Dimensions → descriptive data (City, Country, Date) Measures → numerical data (Sales, Profit)
-Details → extra descriptive fields
-Hierarchies → empty (not used here)

-Each item inside these arrays is an object (field).

-🔷 3.
-Key Concepts Used
-✅ A. Combining Arrays
-let fieldList = [...fields.Details, ...fields.Measures, ...fields.Dimensions, ...fields.Hierarchies];

-👉 Concept: Spread Operator

-Combines multiple arrays into one
-Makes processing easier
-✅ B. Filtering Data
-fieldList.filter(item => item.calculatedFieldKey);

-👉 Concept: filter()

-Selects only those items that match a condition
-✅ C. Finding and Removing Data findIndex() → find position
-splice() → remove item

-👉 Used to remove "Discount" from list

-✅ D. Updating Object Values
-if (item.entityName === "City")

-👉 Used to:

-Change isNumericDataType
-Change dataType
-✅ E. Looping Through Data
-forEach()

-👉 Runs loop on each element
-👉 Used for updates and checks

-✅ F. Working with Nested Arrays flatMap()

-👉 Extracts inner arrays (variables) and flattens them

-✅ G. Storing Index Values
-dataIndex.push(i);

-👉 Stores positions of specific items
-👉 Helps in later operations

-✅ H. Checking Index Presence
-dataIndex.includes(i)

-👉 Checks whether index exists
-👉 Used to print specific values

-✅ I. Renaming Object Keys
-item.datasetKey = item.datasetId;
-delete item.datasetId;

-👉 Used to rename keys manually

-✅ J. Updating Nested Objects
-item.mappingDetails.unMappedLocationCount = 5;

-👉 Modifies inner object values

-✅ K. Filtering + Transforming Data
-filter() + map()

-👉 First select required data
-👉 Then modify it

-🔷 4.
-Important Functions Summary
-Function	Purpose
-filter()	Select specific data
-map()	Modify data
-forEach()	Loop through array
-findIndex()	Find position
-splice()	Remove element
-flatMap()	Flatten nested arrays
-🔷 5.
-Flow of the Assignment
-Create data (fields)
-Combine all arrays → fieldList
+Assignment 4 - TypeScript
+Objective

+The objective of this assignment is to understand how to work with complex JSON data using TypeScript.
+It focuses on array operations, object manipulation, and extracting meaningful data.

+Data Structure

+The main variable used in this assignment is fields.

+It contains four arrays:

+Dimensions: Stores descriptive data such as City, Country, Date
+Measures: Stores numerical data such as Sales, Profit
+Details: Stores additional descriptive information
+Hierarchies: Empty in this assignment

+Each element inside these arrays is an object with properties like:

+entityName
+variableType
+dataType
+datasetId
+Concepts Used
+1. Combining Arrays

+All arrays are merged into a single array called fieldList using the spread operator.

+Purpose:
+To process all data in one place.

+2. Filtering Data

+The filter() function is used to extract items that contain the key calculatedFieldKey.

+Purpose:
+To get only calculated fields.

+3. Finding and Removing Elements findIndex() is used to locate the position of "Discount" splice() is used to remove it

+Purpose:
+To delete specific unwanted data.

+4. Updating Object Properties

+Looping through fieldList using forEach() and updating:

+isNumericDataType
+dataType

+Condition:
+entityName should be "City"

+5. Extracting Nested Data

+flatMap() is used to extract the variables array from calculated fields.

+Then filter() is used to get only numerical variables.

+6. Storing Index Values

+Loop through Dimensions and store indexes where:

+Parent = "Order Date"

+Stored in dataIndex array.

+7. Using Index for Output

+Check if index exists in dataIndex using includes().

+If present, print the corresponding entityName.

+8. Renaming Keys

+In Measures array:

+Add new key datasetKey
+Assign value from datasetId
+Remove datasetId
+9. Updating Nested Object

+Find items with:

+variableType = "geographical"

+Update:
+unMappedLocationCount = 5

+10. Filtering and Transforming Data

+Filter items where:

+isNumericDataType = true
+dataType = float

+Then update:
+datasetId = subDatasetId

+Store result in NumericalItems.

+Functions Used
+filter(): Select specific elements map(): Transform data forEach(): Loop through array findIndex(): Find element position splice(): Remove element flatMap(): Flatten nested arrays
+Flow of Execution
+Create fields object
+Combine arrays into fieldList
 Extract calculated fields
-Remove unwanted data (Discount)
+Remove "Discount"
-Update specific values (City)
+Update "City"
-Extract nested variables
+Extract numerical variables
-Store indexes based on condition
+Store indexes based on Parent
-Use indexes to print data
+Print values using index
-Rename keys
+Rename datasetId
 Update geographical data
+Create NumericalItems array
+Learning Outcome

+After completing this assignment, you will be able to:

+Work with complex data structures
+Perform array and object operations
-Filter and transform numerical data
+Extract and transform data efficiently
-🔷 6.
-Real-World Use

-These concepts are used in:

-API data processing
-Dashboard development
-Backend services
-Data analytics
-Database operations
-🔷 7.
-Final Learning

-This assignment teaches:

-✔ How to handle real-world JSON data
+Understand real-world data handling scenarios Conclusion

-✔ How to clean and transform data
-✔ How to extract useful information
-✔ How to think logically in coding
+This assignment helps in building strong fundamentals of data manipulation in TypeScript.
+These concepts are widely used in real-world applications such as backend development, APIs, and data processing systems.